 Here some ideas to organize your trip in Jordan.

-Amman is the capital and the largest city of the country.
+Amman is the capital and the largest city in the country.
 The modern buildings blend perfectly with the older houses and it is worth spending a couple of days in this beautiful city.

 Amman is one of the oldest constantly inhabited cities in the world.
-It is even mentioned in the Bible as Rabbat-Ammon, the city where according to the story Uriah (Bathsheba’s husband) was killed.
-So as you can imagine is a city full of historical sites to visit.
+It’s even mentioned in the Bible as Rabbat-Ammon, the city where according to the story Uriah (Bathsheba’s husband) was killed.
+So as you can imagine is a city full of historical sites.

-One of the most important historical sites is the Roman Theater.
+One of the most important ones is the Roman Theater.

-The Citadel is considered a very important archaeological site due to the different civilizations that have occupied it.
-Some of the buildings you’ll see were built by Roman, Byzantine and Umayyad civilitations.
+The Citadel is considered a significant archaeological site thanks to the different civilizations that have occupied it.
+Roman, Byzantine, and Umayyad civilizations built some of the buildings you’ll see.

-In addition to the archaeological sites I suggest you take a tour of one (or more) of the Souk (local markets).
-There are several of them and they have different opening days and time.
+In addition to the archaeological sites, I suggest you take a tour of one (or more) of the Souk (local markets).
+There are several of them and they have different opening days and times.
 Among the most famous there are: